phu0ngng/nccl/doc/source/usage/bufferreg.rst

 Memory Allocator
 ----------------

-For convenience, NCCL provides `ncclMemAlloc` function to help users to allocate registration buffers through VMM API.
+For convenience, NCCL provides `ncclMemAlloc` function to help users to allocate buffers through VMM API.
 For advanced users, if you want to create your own memory allocator for NVLS buffer registration, the allocator needs to satisfy the following requirements:

  * Allocate buffer with shared flag `CU_MEM_HANDLE_TYPE_POSIX_FILE_DESCRIPTOR`
  * Buffer size is multiple of multicast recommended granularity (i.e. cuMulticastGetGranularity(..., `CU_MULTICAST_GRANULARITY_RECOMMENDED`))